 |Day 8 – We’ll travel by taxi to Ohara, a picturesque village in the mountains north of Kyoto to visit two of my favorite temples, Sanzen-in and Hosen-in.
 We’ll have lunch at Wapato, a wonderful organic food restaurant located in a renovated farm house.
 After lunch we’ll return to the city to the Fureikan, Museum of Kyoto’s Traditional Arts and Crafts, where you can admire excellent displays of numerous crafts with explanations of how they are made and see crafts people at work as well.
 Next, to one of my favorite neighborhoods for tea and sweets at Ippo-do, a 400-year old purveyor of tea.
 This off the beaten path but lively street is filled with a number of excellent craft shops with handmade paper, indigo textiles, metal work, lacquer, woodblock prints, and more.
 Dinner is on your own tonight.|

-Day 9 – This morning, we travel to Tokyo by train, arriving around noon.
-We’ll lodge at Hotel Gracery in the Ginza for two nights.
-After dropping off our bags we’ll taxi to fascinating Edo-Tokyo Museum, a museum of Tokyo urban history, which exhibits the history, life, and culture of the city from the 1600s to today.
-Dinner is on your own tonight.
+Day 9 – This morning, we travel to Kamakura by train, arriving around noon.
+We’ll lodge at Hotel Sotetsu Fresa Inn Fujiwara for two nights.
+After dropping off our bags we’ll take a taxi to fascinating Kamakura Daibutu, Dinner is on your own tonight.

-Day 10 – After breakfast a Private Coach will take us to Itchiku Kubota Art Museum located 1.5 hours east of Tokyo on the north coast of Lake Kawagochiko in the Fuji Five Lakes region.
+Day 10 – After breakfast a Private Coach will take us to Itchiku Kubota Art Museum located 1.5 hours on the north coast of Lake Kawagochiko in the Fuji Five Lakes region.
 Kubota is famous for reviving and modernizing a lost 15th-16thce Shibori silk dyeing technique called Tsujinohama, used to decorate elaborate kimono.
 After exploring the museum and extensive gardens that were designed by Kubota himself, we’ll have lunch in the area.
-We will be dropped off in the afternoon at the Nezu Museum in Shibuya.
-This small museum has a lovely Asian collection and a beautiful teagarden.

-Day 11 – After breakfast this morning, we’ll taxi east to Musee Tomo, one of Tokyo’s most tasteful museums.
+Day 11 – After breakfast this morning, we’ll travel to Tokyo by train, After dropping off our bags we’ll take local train to Edo Museum, one of Tokyo’s most tasteful museums.
 The exquisite pottery collection here is beautifully displayed and the building itself is gorgeous.
 Next, we’ll visit the Axis Building in the Roppongi neighborhood that houses Nuno, Reiko Sudo’s shop of functional, innovative textile products.
 Her work is in numerous permanent collections around the world including MOMA in New York City.
 There are other galleries and shops in this building with fascinating products on display and for sale.
 We’ll have lunch at an Italian restaurant in the building.
 We’ll have a farewell dinner together tonight.

 Day 12 – Travel back to Narita Airport for your trip home